-- To achieve better diversification by investing in a fund which holds many underlying investments; - To access the skills of a high-performing manager; - To get exposure to a market, sector or asset class which you do not already own; or - To access investments that are too large for you to purchase by yourself (for example commercial property).
+- To achieve better diversification by investing in a fund which holds many underlying investments. - To access the skills of a professional investment manager. - To get exposure to a market, sector or asset class. - To access investments that are too large for you to purchase by yourself (for example commercial property).